Are you trying to fix the WordPress updating failed or publishing failed error on your website?

 If all else fails, then you may need to ask for support.
 You can start by directly contacting your hosting provider.
 They have access to server logs and additional tools.
 The error could also be caused by a misconfigured server or glitch on their end.

-For more details, see our article on how to properly ask for WordPress support and get it.
+For more details, feel free to see our article on how to properly ask for WordPress support and get it.

 We hope this article helped you fix the WordPress updating failed or publishing failed error.
-You may also want to bookmark our complete guide on the most common WordPress errors and how to fix them, along with our top picks for the best managed WordPress hosting providers.
+You may also want to bookmark our complete guide on the most common WordPress errors and how to fix them or our complete WordPress troubleshooting guide.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.